pellegrino/node-upload-example/README.md

 ### Vows

-I normally use tests to drive the design of my solotuins.
+I normally use tests to drive the design of my solutions.
 In this case, i've used vows to drive the implementation of my Upload model.
 I have never used Vows at the past but it ended up being a pleasant experience to write tests using it.

 ## Installation